Creating flag variations

 Try it in your SDK: Evaluating flags

 LaunchDarkly supports boolean and multivariate flags.
-On the Variations tab, you can add, edit, or delete variations of existing flags:
+From the flag's Variations tab, you can add, edit, or delete variations of existing flags:

-• Multivariate flags can have more than two variations.
+. - Multivariate flags can have more than two variations.
 The allowed variations depend on the type of flag.
 Multivariate flags can have string, number, or JSON variations.
-To learn more, read Understanding multivariate flags.
+To learn more, read Multivariate flags.

 After a feature flag has been created, you cannot change the type of its variations.
 For example, you can't edit a feature flag that returns numbers to make it return strings instead.
 To learn more about creating flags, read Creating new flags.